Bringing Relatives To The UK

 As of 1 October 2024, it is no longer possible for hosts who are close family members or in close relationships with their guests to make new claims for the ‘thank you’ payments.

 However, any hosts who were related to their guests, who met the critieria to receive ‘thank you’ payments (i.e. passed the council DBS and accommodation suitability checks) and who made claims for the ‘thank you’ payment before this date, should continue to have their ‘thank you’ payments paid.
-The council should not stop such existing payment arrangements continuing after 1 October 2024.
-Our contact at MHCLG (the Government department which is responsible for the Homes for Ukraine guidance) says: “If a sponsor meets the sponsor criteria set out in the guidance then they are entitled to the thank you payment.
-Please see the guidance here: Eligibility, safeguarding, DBS and accommodation checks: Homes for Ukraine – GOV.UK (www.gov.uk).”
+The council should not stop such EXISTING payment arrangements continuing after 1 October 2024.
+Our contact at MHCLG (the Government department which is responsible for the Homes for Ukraine guidance) provided us with this confirmation: “To confirm, applications for thank you payments taking place before 1 October are not affected by the changes.”

 Contact us or your MP if you experience problems with this.